The Frankel property for self-shrinkers from the viewpoint of elliptic PDE's: Embedded shrinkers with controlled asymptotic distance: main results

+Now, if $\dist(\GS_{1},\GS_{2})>0$ is attained at some pair of points $(p,q) \in \GS_{1}\times \GS_{2}$ a segment $\gamma_{1}=\gamma_{2}$ connecting $p$ and $q$ is a curve of interior minima for $u$, contradicting the maximum principle.
+Similar arguments can be used when $\GS_{1},\GS_{2}$ are compact $f$-minimal hypersurfaces in the Gaussian space up to replacing the Laplace-Beltrami operator with the corresponding weighted Laplacian $\Delta_{f}$; see \cite[Theorem 7.3, Theorem 7.4]{WeWy}.
+However, if $\inf u$ is not achieved, i.e., $\dist(\GS_{1},\GS_{2})$ is either zero or realized at infinity, things are much more subtle.
+Since $\GO$ is an $f$-parabolic manifold with boundary, a natural attempt is to apply global forms of the maximum principle.
+Unfortunately, a formal computation suggests that the normal derivative of $u$ in the exterior direction $\eta$ satisfies, in a suitable weak sense, $\partial_{\eta} u \leq 0$ on $\partial \GO$.
+Thus, it is unlikely that the potential theory for parabolic manifolds with boundary developed in \cite{IPS} could be applicable directly to $u$ or to variants thereof.

 In the recent paper \cite{FL}, A. Fraser and M. Li proved that the Frankel property holds for compact embedded free boundary minimal surfaces in a compact manifold with non-negative Ricci curvature.
 They supplied two different arguments: the first one is a small variation of the original proof by Frankel whereas the second one, to the best of our knowledge, is completely new.
 It relies on the Reilly's formula applied to a harmonic function that separates the two surfaces.
-Inspired by this latter proof we shall obtain the following result.
-Roughly speaking it states that if two properly embedded self-shrinkers are separated enough at infinity then they must intersect at some finite point. \begin{theoremA} Let $\GS^{m}_{1}$ and $\GS^{m}_{2}$ be properly embedded connected self-shrinkers in the Euclidean space $\rr^{m+1}$.
-Assume that $\GS_{2}$ has a uniform regular normal neighborhood $\CT(\GS_{2})$.
-If
+Inspired by this latter proof we shall obtain that if two properly embedded self-shrinkers are separated enough at infinity then they must intersect at some finite point.
+To make this claim more precise, we first observe that two properly embedded shrinkers cannot be a positive distance apart.